Vanessa Waldref: United States attorney

 Waldref was nominated to serve as United States attorney for the Eastern District of Washington on July 26, 2021.
 On September 23, 2021, her nomination was reported out of committee.
 On September 30, 2021, her nomination was confirmed in the United States Senate by voice vote.
 She was sworn into office on October 7, 2021, by chief judge Stanley Bastian.
-She is the first woman to serve as U.S. attorney for the Eastern District of Washington.

 Personal life

-Waldref and her husband, Jeff Brogan, have one child and live in Silver Spring, Maryland.
+Waldref and her husband, Jeff Brogan, have a child and live in Spokane, Washington.